Scroll to navigation

 rd.break={cmdline|pre-udev|pre-trigger|initqueue|pre-mount|mount|pre-pivot|cleanup}

-drop to a shell before the defined breakpoint starts
+drop to a shell on defined breakpoint

 rd.udev.info